burichh/gpt/README.md

 Thus this repo exists.

 # Goal
 Andrej Karpathy is great.
 He is just great.
-When I saw he released his video [Let's reproduce GPT-2 (124M)](https://youtu.be/l8pRSuU81PU) my goal was clear: understand every step he makes, the reasoning why he does so, the context within which that reasoning exists, and then reproduce his results.
+When I saw he released his video [Let's reproduce GPT-2 (124M)](https://youtu.be/l8pRSuU81PU) my goal was clear: understand every step he makes, the reasoning why he does so and reproduce the results.
 More precisely, reproduce OpenAI's results of GPT2-Small version (124 million parameters), based on the papers [[1]] and [[2]] guided by Andrej's video.

-**Learning loop**: watch the video, read the papers (and some others that I've found really helpful too, linked at the bottom), make notes, close the solution, code it from scratch, play with the results, compare with Andrej's code, take over his solutions where I found they were superior, and refactor where needed.
+**Learning loop**: watch the video, read the papers (and some others that I've found really helpful too, linked at the bottom), make notes, close the solution, code it from scratch, play with the results, compare with Andrej's code, take over his solutions where I found they were superior and refactor where needed.
 Repeat.

 So, from meaningless jibber-jabber, starting with my hardcoded context `I have no idea what I'm doing, but`